chrisTMackey/pvc/README.md

 >>>print(brittle, 'degrees Celsius Brittleness (ASTM D746)')

 This will run the remaining physical properties for flexible clear formulas with DINP plasticizer at 28 phr (Per Hundred Resin which again is not the same as pounds or %)

-That will return the remaining physical properties for the compound with 28 parts or PHR DINP Plasticizer.

 Each plasticizer gets its own function as the data is based on unique plasticzer (and later filler) combinations.